Scientists Test Whether Brain Stimulation Could Help Sharpen Aging Memory

 Transcranial electric stimulation is the modern version of electric fish , and it generated renewed interest in the early 2000s, with papers demonstrating how one form of the treatment, applying a weak, one-way current, could excite or calm large swaths of neurons.
 Other work suggested that it could improve motor learning.
 Later research found that weak electric current could synchronize the activity of populations of neurons, making them fire together.
 Many in the field began exploring how tweaking this synchronized activity might induce behavioral changes, like boosting memory.

 The research also spawned an active, and potentially ill-advised, DIY community of brain stimulation enthusiasts who swap protocols on Reddit forums for improving learning or relieving depression.
-Many experts advise against this, claiming we still have much to learn about what non-invasive brain stimulation actually does to the brain, and that improper use could be dangerous.
+Many experts advise against this, claiming we still have much to learn about what noninvasive brain stimulation actually does to the brain, and that improper use could be dangerous.

 That's why studies like this one are so important, says Marom Bikson, a biomedical engineer at the City College of New York.
 Bikson was not involved in this study, but developed the brain stimulation technique used by the authors, a more targeted form of brain stimulation known as HD transcranial alternating-current stimulation or HD-tACS.
 These authors set out to rigorously test the underlying biological mechanism driving poor memory — mismatched brain rhythms in the temporal and prefrontal cortex — and observe how stimulation can affect them.